brianritchie1312/icat.ansible/README.md

 * The setup excutable for the storage plugin returns a fatal error but still performs it's function (currently it's set to ignore this error but this needs to be improved)
 * Currently the mysql root password is automatically reset to default before running mysqld_secure_installation, it ignores errors.
 So having the password set to any other than the variable mysql_root_pass will return an error but will be skipped (including the default password).
 THIS NEEDS TO BE REPLACED!
-* ICATInstall/ must go into '/etc/ansible/roles/'.
-ICATInstall.yml can go anywhere
-* Currently only Simple Authentication is properly implemented
-* hosts must be added to /etc/ansible/hosts and have valid ssh keys
+* hosts must be added to /etc/ansible/hosts or tests/inventory and have valid ssh keys

 TODO